muhammadrefa/tele4642-project/docs/TechnicalDetails.md

 TODO: Explain the proactive rules and how to push them

-TODO: Explain the reactive rules and how to push them When a user intends to access a particular social media service,
+TODO: Explain the reactive rules and how to push them

+When a user intends to access a particular social media service (sending a packet to the IP address of the service), if it does not know the address for that particular social media service, its packet will be sent to the controller (as per default flow rules).
+Upon